umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 ### Positive

-- uTokens used as a collateral increase in base asset value in the same way that lends positions do.
+- uTokens used as a collateral increase in base asset value in the same way that supply positions do.
 This counteracts borrow position interest.
 - UX of enabling/disabling token types as collateral is simpler than depositing specific amounts
 - `lengthPrefixed(borrowerAddress) | tokenDenom` key pattern facilitates getting open borrow and collateral positions by account address.